“Was It I Who Came Back Home?” On the Return of Catherine Dior and Other Survivors of Ravensbrück

 The first contingent of prisoners of war flew back in American transport planes: eight thousand men landed in Paris on 14 April.
 Flanner described them as looking thin and weary; but it was the appearance of three hundred women the next day that truly shocked her.
 They came from Ravensbrück (which had not yet been liberated, but the Swedish Red Cross had succeeded in negotiating their early release in exchange for Germans held in France).
 Their stricken faces and broken bodies were the visceral proof of the atrocities they had endured.
 “They arrived at the Gare de Lyon at eleven in the morning and were met by a nearly speechless crowd ready with welcoming bouquets of lilacs and other spring flowers, and by General de Gaulle, who wept… There was a general, anguished babble of search, of finding or not finding.
 There was almost no joy; the emotion penetrated beyond that, to something nearer pain.
 Too much suffering lay behind this homecoming… “

 Of this group of three hundred women, eleven had died on the journey back to France.
 One of the survivors, wrote Flanner, “six years ago renowned in Paris for her elegance, had become a bent, dazed, shabby old woman.
 When her smartly attired brother, who met her, said, like an automaton, ‘Where is your luggage?,’ she silently handed him what looked like a dirty black sweater fastened with safety pins around whatever small belongings were rolled inside.
 In a way, all the women looked alike: their faces were gray-green, with reddish-brown circles around their eyes, which seemed to see but not to take in.
 They were dressed like scarecrows, in what had been given them at camp, clothes taken from the dead of all nationalities.
-As the lilacs fell from inert hands, the flowers made a purple carpet on the platform and the perfume of the trampled flowers mixed with the stench of illness and dirt.”
+As the lilacs fell from inert hands, the flowers made a purple carpet on the platform and the perfume of the trampled flowers mixed with the stench of illness and dirt.”“There was almost no joy; the emotion penetrated beyond that, to something nearer pain.
+Too much suffering lay behind this homecoming.”

 In the following weeks, more women returned from Germany, all of them bearing physical scars and psychological wounds.
 Catherine Dior was among those who arrived in Paris at the end of May 1945; her brother Christian met her at the train station, but such was her emaciation that he did not recognize her at first.
 He took her back to his apartment at Rue Royale, where he had lovingly prepared a celebratory dinner for her, but she was too sick to eat it.